On the behavior of Kodaira dimension under smooth morphisms: Proofs

-to the appropriate coarse moduli space of canonically polarized varieties with canonical singularities \cite{Viehweg2,Kollar2}.
-Since $f$ is birationally isotrivial, it follows that $\varphi$ is constant on an open set, and therefore constant everywhere; in other words the family $f'$ is isotrivial.
-Since canonical models of varieties of general type have finite automorphism group, and indeed ${\bf M}$ is the coarse moduli space of a Deligne-Mumford stack, it is therefore well-known that there is a finite \'etale base change $\widetilde{Y} \to Y$ such that
+to the appropriate coarse moduli space of canonically polarized varieties \cite{Viehweg2,Kollar2}.
+Since $f$ is birationally isotrivial, it follows that $\varphi$ is constant on an open set, and therefore constant everywhere; in other words the family $f$ is isotrivial.
+Since varieties of general type have finite automorphism group (${\bf M}$ is the coarse moduli space of a Deligne-Mumford stack), it is therefore well-known that there is a finite \'etale base change $\widetilde{Y} \to Y$ such that